 95. Surrender of mining tenement

-(1) Subject to this Act the holder of any mining tenement may, in the prescribed manner and on payment of the prescribed fees, surrender the tenement in whole or in part.
+(1) Subject to this Act, the holder of a mining tenement may surrender the tenement in whole or in part by lodging a surrender for registration.

 [(2), (3) repealed]

 (4) Where a mining tenement is being surrendered as to part only, the form of surrender shall be prepared by reference to a written description of the area of the part to be surrendered, and be accompanied by a map on which are clearly delineated the respective boundaries of that mining tenement and of the part of that mining tenement which is being surrendered.